hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Bellwether Blue Versus the Shadow Asps.md

+---
+description: "This was the first Strange Worlds story about Bellwether Blue."
+---
 This was the first [[Shows/Strange Worlds|Strange Worlds]] story about Bellwether Blue.
 It was improvised on March 9th, 2013.

 ## Episode Summary